nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 ## How Does it Work?
 ### Launching Migration
 Steps below assume early access is activated on your project.
-If it's not yet, you can have a look at //TODO how to activate it.
+If it's not yet, you can have a look at [how to activate it]({{page page="early-access-program"}}).

 1. Checkout the branch you want to migrate in `Source Control -> Branch Management` screen.
 If your project does not benefit from branch management, you can skip this step.
 2. Go to the `Configuration -> Migration Services` screen.